ESTRACK Malargüe webcam

 The outdoor webcam at the site of ESA's deep space tracking station, DSA 3, at Malargüe, Argentina, was switched on in May 2010 and brings you live updates from the station.

 The Malargüe webcam image is shown below.
-The camera acquires a new image every few minutes, and the image below will be automatically refreshed.
+The camera delivers a new image every 30 seconds, and the image below will be automatically refreshed.

 Access full-size version